Xkyliver/Watcher-Helium-Auto-Updater/README.md

 # Watcher: Helium Auto-Updater
-   * Note: Unofficial and works ~only~ for x64 and arm64 Windows
+   * Note: Unofficial and works ~only~ for x64 and arm64 Windows and also made with AI

 ## Features